 The uncertainty around the nature of an EU-27/UK relationship means that companies cannot assume that it will be business as usual now that the UK has voted to leave the EU.
 The questions above will assist companies in deciding how to prepare for the challenges that might face their fundamental business models.
 Some companies may already have thought about the issues above, others are just starting the process.

 At Baker & McKenzie we are constantly considering the implications of what Brexit might mean for our clients.

-You can keep ahead of the latest Brexit developments by following our Brexit Blog here.
+You can keep ahead of the latest Brexit developments by following our Brexit Blog or our dedicated website www.bakermckenzie.com/Brexit.